 Steaming is a moist heat cooking method.
-Although cooking occurs at a higher temperature than in braising, stewing or poaching, steaming is one of the most gentle cooking methods as food is not agitated by bubbling liquid during the process.
+Although cooking occurs at a higher temperature than braising, stewing, or poaching, steaming is one of the most gentle cooking methods, as food is not agitated by bubbling liquid.

 From our junior high science classes, we all know that steam is water converted to its vapor state at the boiling point.
 Since the boiling point of water is 212° F (100° C) at sea level, the highest temperature at which steam can cook food is 212°F/100°C.

-The most viable notion that I have found to explain this is that steaming requires little energy because it can be done with a relatively small amount of liquid.
-In countries where both fuel for fires and water are hard to come by, steaming enabled people to cook a lot of food relative to fuel and water, allowing them to make the most of their resources.
+The most viable notion to explain this is that steaming requires little energy because it can be done with a relatively small amount of liquid; in countries where both fuels for fires and water are hard to come by, steaming enabled people to cook a lot of food relative to fuel and water, allowing them to make the most of their resources.

 Aside from being a “frugal” cooking method, steaming is also a very healthy cooking method.
-First, since food is cooked by direct contact between steam (conduction) as well as the movement of the hot vapor through the food (convection), no fat is needed to conduct the heat.
+First, since food is cooked by direct contact between steam (conduction) and the movement of the hot vapor through the food (convection), no fat is needed to conduct the heat.
 Often, just a squirt of lemon juice is all you need to add to a steamed dish.

-This makes steaming a lower-calorie, low fat cooking method.
-Food stays moist, too, since it is being bathed in water vapor.
-Also, since water soluble nutrients (namely Vitamins C and B) don’t leach out into vapor, steaming preserves up to 50% more nutrients than other moist heat cooking methods.
+This makes steaming a lower-calorie, low-fat cooking method.
+Food stays moist, too, since it is bathed in water vapor.
+Also, since water-soluble nutrients (namely Vitamins C and B) don’t leach out into vapor, steaming preserves up to 50% more nutrients than other moist heat cooking methods.

 What to Steam

-Since steaming is such a gentle cooking method, it is perfect for cooking delicate foods—most vegetables, white meat fowl, and fish are all good candidates for steaming.
-Other applications for steaming include Chinese dumplings, and by association other stuffed pastas such as ravioli, and even biscuit-style dumplings and other bread-type doughs.
+Since steaming is such a gentle cooking method, it is perfect for cooking delicate foods—most vegetables, white meat fowl, and fish are suitable for steaming.
+Other applications for steaming include Chinese dumplings and, by association, other stuffed pasta such as ravioli, and even biscuit-style dumplings and other bread-type doughs.

-Although there are a lot of steamers available made of everything from bamboo to plastic, steaming really requires no pieces of specialized equipment.
+Although there are a lot of steamers available made of everything from bamboo to plastic, steaming requires no specialized equipment.

-For larger foods, such as pieces of meat or fish, you can improvise a steamer by placing a roasting rack in the bottom of a large pot.
-As long as the cooking liquid you are using does not touch the food, you’ll be steaming in no time.
+You can improvise a steamer by placing a roasting rack in the bottom of a large pot for more significant foods, such as pieces of meat or fish.
+If the cooking liquid does not touch the food, you’ll be steaming quickly.

-For smaller foods, such as cut vegetables that would fall through a roasting rack, you can use an inexpensive steamer insert.
-You’ve seen these – he diameter adjusts to fit whatever pot you put it in.
+You can use an inexpensive steamer insert for smaller foods, such as cut vegetables that would fall through a roasting rack.
+You’ve seen these - the diameter adjusts to fit whatever pot you put it in.
 You can improvise this insert by using a metal colander set in a large pot.

-Bamboo steamers are meant to be stacked on top of each other, allowing you to steam 2, 3 or even 4 different dishes at one time.
-This is possible because, since the flavor stays in each food instead of leaching out into liquid, flavors are not transferred between dishes.
+Bamboo steamers are meant to be stacked on top of each other, allowing you to steam 2, 3, or even four different dishes simultaneously.
+This is possible because flavors are not transferred between dishes since the flavor stays in each food instead of leaching out into the liquid.

 How to Steam